We talked to Logitech about the new Litra Beam and Blue Sona, two products built to make you look and sound better than ever on camera | CNN Underscored

-Logitech has long offered great gear for folks that make YouTube videos and stream on Twitch, including many of our best webcams picks and our favorite microphone, the Blue Yeti.
+Logitech has long offered great gear for folks who make YouTube videos and stream on Twitch, including many of our best webcam picks and our favorite microphone, the Blue Yeti.
 But for more serious creators, and those who do this type of video content for a living, Logitech is upping its game with the new $349 Blue Sona XLR microphone and $99 Litra Beam desktop light.

 The latest products under the Logitech For Creators banner, the Blue Sona and Litra Beam — which are both available to order now — are built to help everyone, from pro gamers to makeup artists, look and sound their best on camera.
 The Sona promises a major step up in quality over your typical USB microphone, while the Litra Beam is designed to illuminate you far better than the average ring light.